THUNLP-MT/dyMEAN/README.md

 python -m api.design
 ```

 Here we use "-" to mark the CDR-H3 manually, but you can also set `auto_detect_cdrs=True` to let the CDR be automatically decided by the IMGT numbering system.
 The types of the CDRs to design will be automatically derived from the given checkpoint.
-Currently the API only support re-designing single or multiple CDRs.
+Currently the API support re-designing single or multiple CDRs, as well as designing the full antibody (by passing `"-" * length` as the input).

 Enabling Openmm relax will slow down the generation process a lot, but will rectify the bond lengths and angles to conform to the physical constraints.